ghorbani-mohammad/IELTS-Speaking-Preparation/021-money-&-expensive-things.md

 #### 1. What kind of expensive things do people like to buy?
-It seems like people are happy to splurge on nice cars.
+It seems like people are happy to **splurge on** nice cars.
+Maybe German **imports** like Porsche or Mercedes that you see driving around big cities.
+Not only are they very **stylish**, they're often very comfortable too.
+Designer brands also act as a kind of **status symbol**, which means people like to show off **authentic** handbags or shoes to their friends and family.
+Another thing might be appliances for their homes.
+Some fridges, ovens and even washing machines can be extremely expensive but usually because they are very **efficient** and reliable.
+So those are some expensive things that **come to mind**.